jamesshore/quixote/README.md

 **Example output:**

 ```
-top edge of '.menu' was 13px lower than expected.
+top edge of '.navbar' was 13px lower than expected.
-  Expected: 50px (10px below bottom edge of '#navbar')
+  Expected: 50px (10px below bottom edge of '#header')
   But was:  63px
 ```